lgp171188/launchpad/lib/lp/services/webapp/doc/canonical_url.rst

     ...

     >>> class ITown(Interface):
-    ...     """Dummy interface for use in browser:url tests."""
+    ...     """Dummy interface for use in lp:url tests."""
     ...
     ...     __module__ = module.__name__
     ...     country = Attribute("the country the town is in")